pleabargain/storyboard/english_question_words.md

 # Who
+- Who was born on Christmas day according to tradition?
 - Who invented _this_ robot?
 - Who was the first girl you played chess with?
 - Who is in the TV show?